This Melbourne Weekend Getaways blog post was originally published in June 2018 and last updated in June 2020.

 READ MORE ABOUT MY GREAT OCEAN ROAD TRIP.

 The best way to see the Great Ocean Road is by hiring a car in Melbourne and driving down it and back.
-I don’t recommend booking a Great Ocean Road tour, as these are typically just rushed day trips.
+I don’t recommend booking a Great Ocean Road tour, as these are typically just rushed day trips from Melbourne.
 You’ll want the freedom to stop off along the coast whenever you want, for as long as you’d like – trust me on this.

 Note that much of the road is winding and therefore slow-going.
 Couple this with the frequent urge to stop at viewpoints and beaches along the day and it’s safe to assume the trip will take much more time than you think it will.
 I’d recommend 2-3 days to make the return trip from Melbourne.